It's amazing what can be grown in 80 square feet! Choose from over 50 plots in two locations and start planning your garden today!

 The rules are spelled out in the subscriber agreement, which is part of the application form available here.
 Every season, there are ’work days’ to improve the overall garden.
 There is one general meeting early in the season and another in October, to close out the season.
 Work days and general meetings are part of the agreement and participation is required.

-- General meeting, Saturday, 9 AM, October 21 in the Community Center, 7720 Mission Road
+- Fall General meeting, Saturday, 9 AM, October 21 in the Community Center, 7720 Mission Road

 We have fun, too!

 Each year, all gardeners and their families and friends celebrate the Summer Solstice with a pot luck dinner at the Harmon Park garden.
-In 2017, the dinner will be at 6 PM on Friday, June 23.
+In 2018, the dinner will be at TBD.
 In case of rain, we will retreat to the east pavilion (near the swimming pool complex on the other side of the tennis courts).

 And later in the summer, we’re planning a tomato tasting event.
 More details about this later.